landtechnologies/mongoose-mock/README.md

 ## Developing

-If you run into problems using this module, it's likely that your trying to use a feature that doesn't exist yet.
-Hopefully it will be easy to add the feature.
+If you run into problems using this module, it's likely that you are trying to use a feature that doesn't exist yet.
+Hopefully it will be easy to add!

-I reconmmend using `npm link` during development.
+I recommend using `npm link` during development.